curityio/nginx_oauth_proxy_module/resources/2-testing.md

 --- ONLY
 ```

+View the `t/servroot/conf/nginx.conf` file to see the deployed configuration for a test.\
 If required, add `ngx_log_error` statements to C code, then look at test logs at `t/servroot/logs/error.log`.

 ## 5. Testing Interoperability